BStokke007/CardDetector/Project_how.md

 ### Step 2:

-Make a program that sees if there are any cards on the table or as the program sees a rectangles on the table.
-This is going to be done by useing OpenCV.
+Make a program that sees if there are any cards on the talbe or as the program sees it a rectangles on the table.

+This is going to be done by using OpenCV.
+This can be done by graying the image and shresholding the pixels so that there are only black and white pixels

 ### Step 3:

 After the code sees the card it shall store the image and compare it with the other stored reference images of the other cards.

-How to comapre?
-Watch and listen to the video referenced on the top to understand more about the prosses.

-To compare the reference image and the stored image of the card on the table the code need to first
+To compare the reference image and the card on the table.

+The code need to first
 The reference images are just images of the numbers and suts in the corner of the card in black and white!

 ### Step 4: